lumeyus/Read-Write-Synchronization/README.md

 # Read-Write-Synchronization
-C++ implementation of reading data values from a file, processing the data, and then writing the results of processing to another file simultaneously, using std::thread and std::mutex for synchronization

 C++ program that reads data from a file, performs computation on that data, and writes the results into a separate output file.
 Uses multithreading to improve the performance of the application.

 ## Purpose